youribonnaffe/youribonnaffe/README.md

-### Hi, I'm Youri Bonnaffé, software engineer living in France 🇫🇷
+### Hi, I'm Youri Bonnaffé, a software engineer living in France 🇫🇷

 This is my personal Github account, hosting a few personal projects and my (not very active) [blog](https://youribonnaffe.github.io/).